 Diving deeper into your journey of photography can seem like an excruciating one.
 Thanks to the advancement of digital photography and social media, everyone has access to capturing photos as simply as pressing a few buttons.
 If you’re questioning, How do you succeed in this highly competitive field?
 Or How can you differentiate yourself from other photographers bombarding social media websites?
-The simple answer is by submitting your photography work anywhere that can help you grow your audience.
+The simple answer is in submitting your photography work to grow your audience.
 Places like galleries, art fairs, shows, publications and juried competitions are always looking for new artists to showcase.
 Why not take your chance now?

 Wether or not you feel that your work is good enough for the public-eye to see, it is a great way to get your name out into the world.
 Getting your work out into different outlets can challenge your abilities, help you grow a larger audience, and build your reputation as an artist.
 In addition to growth, you have opportunities to win monetary rewards, prizes as well as critique.